 The UCLA OBGYN EDI Task Force is led by Lisa Nicholas, MD, Associate Clinical Professor and Vice Chair of Equity, Inclusion, and Diversity.
 Dr. Nicholas has long been an advocate for racial justice and health equity both in the workplace - in our clinical practice and in education for our trainees – and in her personal life.
 Dr. Nicholas is exemplary of the anti-racism efforts that the department, the David Geffen School of Medicine and the larger UCLA campus are committed to promoting.

-Christina Han, MD, Associate Clinical Professor, UCLA Obstetrics and Gynecology and MFM Fellowship Director
+Christina Han, MD, Associate Clinical Professor and MFM Fellowship Director

 Christine Holschneider, MD, Chair of Obstetrics and Gynecology, Olive View-UCLA Medical Center

-Erica Oberman, MD, Associate Clinical Professor, UCLA Obstetrics and Gynecology and Residency Director
+Erica Oberman, MD, Associate Clinical Professor and Residency Director

-Aparna Sridhar, MD, MPH, Associate Clinical Professor, UCLA Obstetrics and Gynecology and Director of Marketing and Innovation
+Aparna Sridhar, MD, MPH, Associate Clinical Professor and Director of Marketing and Innovation

-Mya Zapata, MD, Assistant Clinical Professor, UCLA Obstetrics and Gynecology and Labor and Delivery Director
+Mya Zapata, MD, Assistant Clinical Professor and Labor and Delivery Director

 UCLA Obstetrics and Gynecology has established a Visiting Student Scholarship program for outstanding final year medical students from underrepresented backgrounds.
 The student scholar will spend a 3-week sub-internship on one of our High-Risk Obstetrics, Inpatient Benign, Complex Family Planning or Reproductive Endocrinology rotations.
 Two awards will be given annually.

-Keren Darius from Howard University is our inaugural recipient of the OB/GYN Visiting Student Scholarship Award.
-She will be rotating with us 10/18/2021 - 11/12/2021.
+Keren Darius from Howard University was our inaugural recipient of the OB/GYN Visiting Student Scholarship Award, who rotated with us in Fall 2021.